jforday12/ColourMazeBot/README.md

 # Course project - Mine navigation search and rescue

+Overview of the ".c/.h" files

+main.c: Sets up initialisation functions and initialises motor structure, calls calibration procedures before going into main operating loop

+color.c/.h: Contains functions to configure the color click module, functions that recognize colour from colour click reading

+interrupts.c/.h Functions to initialise interrupts sources and a high priority interrupt service routine for the timer overflow

+i2c.c/.h Set up of the I2C serial communication interface in order to read RGBC values from the TCS3471 color click module during testing

+serial.c/.h

+timers.c/.h Set up of the Timer0 source, function to read timer value

+dc_motor.c/.h Define motor structure, configuration of dc motor, functions for specific basic moves e.g. turn left 45 and a calibration routine depending on the surface, functions for moves corresponding to each colour recognition

+Memory.c/.h create arrays to store route information, function to let the buggie return to base by calling arrays

+Main Operating Procedure
+	Main Loop:

+features
+	motor calibration

+	distinction of colours

+	memory operation

+performance

 ## Challenge brief

 Your task is to develop an autonomous robot that can navigate a "mine" using a series of instructions coded in coloured cards and return to its starting position.
 Your robot must be able to perform the following: